 I love playing concerts with the full band at one of my favourite music venues in Los Angeles – the famous singer-songwriter club Genghis Cohen.
 It is primarily a Chinese restaurant but it has a lovely, separate music room with a stage, lighting and a backline.
 I usually perform there every two months and often try out new songs, like in February, I presented my new single, Ma Solitude.
 Naturally, I always play songs from my latest album, Ipanema Lounge (2016) and a include a few from The World I Am Livings In (2013).

 Genghis Cohen is a Hollywood staple and has now been around for 35 years.
 That’s a long time for the fast-moving and ever-evolving restaurant scene but also for a music club.
 I always look forward to being there.
 The atmosphere is very artist friendly and some of my favourite sound people work there.
 Over the years, I have played there with different musicians and in various constellations.
 And sometimes, mostly by chance, I have met stars like Jackson Browne, Stevie Wonder and most recently Annie Lennox, who was there to see her daughter, Lola Lennox perform.

 The “Original” Genghis Cohen

 The original owner, Allan Rinde, opened Genghis Cohen in 1983.
 He was Jewish, hence the “Cohen”.
 He had been a staple in the music industry for decades.
-I also got to meet on many an occasion, occasionally dropping in even after he sold the restaurant 15 years later.
+I luckily got to meet on many an occasion, occasionally dropping in even after he sold the restaurant 15 years later.